XushengZhang1227/XushengZhang1227.github.io/_pages/about.md

 Biography
 ======
 Xusheng Zhang is currently pursuing a Master's degree at the School of Geospatial Engineering and Science, Sun Yat-sen University.
-He is a member of the 3D Information Acquisition and Processing team, focusing on research areas such as LiDAR SLAM, obstacle recognition，and extraction.
+He is a member of the 3D Information Acquisition and Processing team, focusing on research areas such as LiDAR SLAM, obstacle recognition，and so on.

 Main Research Focus:
 ======